Lazy-Dr1ft3r/AQI-Predictor/README.md

 ### Motivation

-The idea to do this project was birthed during a time when Delhi was g
+This project was made during a time when Delhi was gripped by an air pollution crisis.
+The AQI was getting so bad that the readings were starting to dip in the severe category for multiple days in a row.
+However, at some point the govt. decided to fudge the data or not show it at all.
+Which infuriated me to no end.
+Thereofre, I decided to put my AI/ML skills to good use and (try to) make my own predictor model.

 ###  Objectives